-- Pay on time, every time.Missed or late payments show up on your credit report.
+- Pay on time, every time.Missed or late payments show up on your credit report and can impact your credit score.
 This applies to loans, credit cards, and other credit products.

-- Pay more than the minimum each month, if possible.Keep overall balances down and reduce interest paid by making payments above the monthly minimum.
+- Pay more than the minimum each month, if possible.Keep overall balances down and reduce the accumulation of interest by making payments that are more than the monthly minimum.